claytoncollie/tracking-code-for-twitter-pixel/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Simple, lightweight solution for inserting your Pinterest Pixel Universal tracking code.
+Simple, lightweight solution for inserting your Twitter Pixel Universal tracking code.

 == Description ==

-Tracking Code For Pinterest Pixel is a simple, lightweight WordPress plugin for inserting your Pinterest Pixel tracking code.
-The plugin does one thing and one thing only; prints the standard Pinterest Pixel tacking script to the `<head>` of your website.
+Tracking Code For Twitter Pixel is a simple, lightweight WordPress plugin for inserting your Twitter Pixel tracking code.
+The plugin does one thing and one thing only; prints the standard Twitter Pixel tacking script to the `<head>` of your website.
 To insert your tag ID, navigate to Settings > General and then scroll to the bottom of the page.

 ### Composer

-`composer require claytoncollie/tracking-code-for-pinterest-pixel`
+`composer require claytoncollie/tracking-code-for-twitter-pixel`

 ### Filters